-- i) Recognize the mathematical objects that are groups, and classify them as abelian, cyclic and permutation groups etc. - ii) Explain the significance of the notion of cosets, normal subgroups, and factor groups. - iii) Understand the fundamental concepts of rings, fields and integral domains. - iv) Know about vector spaces over a field, and linear transformations.
+- i) Recognize the mathematical objects that are groups, and classify them as abelian, cyclic and permutation groups etc; - ii) Explain the significance of the notion of cosets, normal subgroups, and of factor groups; - iii) Understand the fundamental concepts of Rings, Fields, Subrings, Integral domains, Vector spaces over a field, and linear transformations.

-Unit 1: Groups
+Unit 1: Groups (Lectures: 35)

-Definition and examples of groups, Abelian and non-abelian groups, The group \mathbb{Z}n of integers under addition modulo n and the group U(n) of units under multiplication modulo n; Cyclic groups from sets of numbers, Group of nth roots of unity, The general linear group; Elementary properties of groups; Groups of symmetries of (i) an isosceles triangle, (ii) an equilateral triangle, (iii) a rectangle, and (iv) a square; The permutation group $\operatorname{Sym}(n)$, and properties of permutations; Order of an element, Subgroups and its examples, Subgroup tests, Cyclic subgroup, Center of a group, Properties of cyclic groups; Cosets and its properties, Lagrange's theorem, Index of a subgroup; Definition and examples of normal subgroups.
+Definition and examples of groups, Abelian and non-Abelian groups, The group \mathbb{Z}n of integers under addition modulo n and the group U(n) of units under multiplication modulo n; Cyclic groups from sets of numbers, Group of n^{th} roots of unity, The general linear group; Elementary properties of groups; Groups of symmetries of (i) an isosceles triangle, (ii) an equilateral triangle, (iii) a rectangle, and (iv) a square; The permutation group Sym (n), and properties of permutations; Order of an element, Subgroups and its examples, Subgroup tests, Cyclic subgroup, Center of a group, Properties of cyclic groups; Cosets and its properties, Lagrange's theorem, Index of a subgroup; Definition and examples of normal subgroups.